mrrusof/mrrusof.github.io/_posts/2016-06-17-why-does-heap-work.markdown

 If you are interested in an iterative version of Heap's algorithm or permutation algorithms in general, have a look at [Sedgewick's survey on permutation algorithms](#sedgewick).

+# Edits

+**Edit 2017.07.02: An iterative algorithm.**
+Thanks to [8BitPimp](https://github.com/8BitPimp) for sharing [a C++ implementation of an iterative algorithm that permutes elements in the same order as Heap's algorithm](https://gist.github.com/8BitPimp/fb182d04f6c31cabdceb20f714ba8395).

 # How does Heap's algorithm work?